temporal-IPA/tipa/specifications/PTIPAv1.0.md

 3. **Emit TIPA**

    - Write a TIPA file with identical roles, anchors, pauses, annotations and comments, but:
-     - Replace each PTIPA fragment with one or more IPA/extIPA fragments.
+     - Replace each PTIPA fragment with one or more IPA/extIPA fragments (quoted in the same way).
      - Optionally refine the temporal structure (e.g. add more anchors inside words).

 Because the syntax is shared, tools can keep references between PTIPA and TIPA at the level of: